San Diego Wellness Center Logo Blue

 The Core Spirit of Motivational Interviewing

-Every effective motivational interviewing session rests on four central values: partnership, acceptance, compassion, and evocation.
+Motivational interviewing is built on four values: partnership, acceptance, compassion, and evocation.

 The Role of Change Talk in Motivational Interviewing